imazen/imageflow/README.md

 We also have room for more optimizations - by integrating with the codecs at the block and scan-line level, we can greatly reduce RAM and resource needs when downsampling large images.
 Libvips has proven that this approach can be incredibly fast.

 A generic graph-based representation of an image processing workflow is very tempting.
 This enables advanced optimizations and potentially lets us pick the fastest or best backend depending upon image format/resolution and desired workflow.
 Given how easily most operations compose, this could easily make the average workflow 3-8x faster, particularly when we can compose decoding and scaling for certain codecs.
 The downside to this approach is the complexity of exposing a graph API via C. I would eschew the graph for initial iterations, only introducing it once we had a naive alternative in place already.

-## The languages

-The pragmatic language choice for the core routines is C11.
-Rust is extremely attractive, and would make the solution far more secure (there are already safe Rust codecs!).
-However, given that we often resort to assembly or manual unrolling in C, it may be unrealistic to assume we wouldn't also periodically run into perf issues with the results of the Rust compiler.
-Long-term, Rust would be the ideal choice, as we get a C ABI, no runtime, yet great safety and concurrency possibilities.
-However, the development timeline with Rust would be nearly impossible to predict.

-Given that there is a large amount of non-perf-critical domain logic required, it may be prudent to use Lua or Go for the mid and high-level APIs, particularly if Rust is not involved.
-This, however, would make it difficult to expose a high-level cross platform API.

-For the present, we intend to use C11 for the entire set of APIs.

 ## API needs.